Analysis of a State Changing Supersoft X-ray Source in M31: Models

-Here we point out that the discovery of QSSs provides reasons to revisit neutron star models.
+Here we point out that the discovery of QSSs provides reasons to revisit neutron star models, eliminating the need for fine tuning problem that \citet{Kyla} encountered.
+The key issue to address is what determines the size of the photosphere.
+It is likely to be linked to accretion rate, with higher rates capable of producing larger photospheres, as in the \citet{Kyla} model.
+Here we suggest that in some cases, the edge of the magnetosphere could roughly correspond to the photosphere.
+If this is the case, then, given that the mass, radius, and magnetic field of the accretor are all roughly constant over time scales of months to years, the photospheric radius would be driven primarily by changes in the accretion rate.
+Equation (1) and Figure 5 show the relationship that would be predicted between the temperature and luminosity.

 Consider a neutron star producing near-Eddington soft emission.
 If this emission emanates from a nearly spherical photosphere with radius equal to the Alfven radius, then

 In this expression, $R_{NS}$ is the radius of the neutron star, $B_s$ is the value of magnetic field on the surface, and $M$ and $L$ represent the neutron star's mass and luminosity, respectively.

-An interesting feature of this expression is that there are ranges of reasonable values of the physical parameters in which the $k\, T$ is in the range expected for SSSs or QSSs.
+We derive this expression from equation 11 in \citet{Ost}.\footnote{The form we show in equation 1 uses the equation for the mass accretion rate, $\dot{M}_{acc}=\frac{L_{acc}R_{NS}}{GM}$, and the blackbody luminosity equation, $L=4\pi\sigma(r_a)^2 T^4$.
+In these equations, r$_a$ is the Alfven radius and T is the blackbody temperature.} An interesting feature of this expression is that there are ranges of reasonable values of the physical parameters in which the $k\, T$ is in the range expected for SSSs or QSSs.
 Furthermore, for a specific neutron star, the effective temperature depends on L which can change as the accretion rate changes.
 Since changes in accretion rate are common, we may therefore expect the effective temperatures of some neutron stars to change.
 Depending on the physical parameters, these changes could produce transitions from SSS to QSS states.

-Another set of factors support neutron star models for some QSSs and state-changing QSSs.
-This is that, if there is luminous soft emission, there must also be a hard component generated by matter accreting, which is channeled onto the poles by the neutron star's strong magnetic field.
-The hard emission is likely to be beamed.
-This model therefore predicts that a large population of accreting neutron stars will contain some with a pulsed hard component.
-If this component is not the dominant one, then the neutron star may appear as a QSS, even if emission from the Alfven sphere is SSS.
-The diagnostic for the neutron star model would be periodicity in the arrival times of the harder photons.